-However, in either case, in order to make its determination, the Board may seek written clarification of any portions of the investigating authority's request or of the content of its investigation.
+However, in either case, in order to make its determination, the Board may seek further investigation or written clarification of any portions of the investigating authority's request or of the content of its investigation.

 B. Meeting with the subject